-In the beginning, there is the Nalgene bottle, the training aid for future piss bottle adventures – with a wide mouth and crucial not abrasive plastic rim (a super cooled metal container could result in midnight calls for your mate help separate penis and bottle).
-It’s important to mark the piss bottle clearly, and in a way that can be identified by touch, after when you’re thirsty, you might mistake it as warm Gator aid.
+In the beginning, there is the Nalgene bottle, the training aid for future piss bottle adventures – with a wide-mouth and crucial not abrasive plastic rim (a supercooled metal container could result in midnight calls for your mate help separate penis and bottle).
+It’s essential to mark the piss bottle clearly, and in a way that can be identified by touch, after when you’re thirsty, you might mistake it as warm Gator aid.

 THE FLEXIBLE BOTTLE

 The problem with a rigid piss bottle is that it takes up room in your sack.
 Another alternative comes in the form of the wide-mouthed flexible bottle, that can be rolled when not needed.
 The downside with these bottles is that they’re prone to leaks.
 A funny example of this is the storey of two friends of mine who spent 12 days up on the Grandes Jorasses on big winter wall.
 One of them brought all the hardware, portaledge, food, stove, in fact, everything, while the other one only had to sort out a piss bottle.
 The bottle he brought was a flexible one of mine that I’d left with him the month before because it was getting a bit ratty.
 As it would happen, it was other, another climber who got to use it first.
 Well, hydrated he emptied his bladder deep inside his down sleeping bag, looking forward to a good nights sleep when suddenly he noticed that liquid was pissing out of the bottle.
 At this point, the other climber said “Oh yes I forgot to tell you …it’s got a hole in it…have you got some gaffer tape?”